simono41/dotool/README.md

     { echo keydown A; sleep 3; echo key H shift+1; } | dotool

-Each instance takes about half a second to register the virtual input devices, but you can keep writing commands to one instance or use the daemon and client, `dotoold` and `dotoolc`:
+There is an initial delay registering the virtual devices, but you can keep writing commands to the same instance or use the daemon and client, `dotoold` and `dotoolc`.

     dotoold &
-    echo 'type super' | dotoolc
+    echo type super | dotoolc
-    echo 'type speedy' | dotoolc
+    echo type speedy | dotoolc

+## Keyboard Layouts

+dotool will produce gobbledygook if your environment has assigned it a different keyboard layout than it's simulating keycodes for.
+You can match them up with the environment variables `DOTOOL_XKB_LAYOUT` and `DOTOOL_XKB_VARIANT`.

+    echo type azerty | DOTOOL_XKB_LAYOUT=fr dotool

 ## Numen and Contact